 Trust.
 This distrust of My goodness hurts Me very much.
 If My death has not convinced you of My love, what will?
 (Diary, 580), Jesus complained to St. Faustina.
 His life, teachings, and miracles most fully revealed the goodness of God and his merciful love to the world.
 And yet, it so difficult for us to trust in God, so deep is our wound of distrust left by the original sin and our personal sins.
 Sister Faustina lifts the veil of heaven so we can deepen our knowledge of God’s merciful love, most fully revealed by Jesus’ passion and death on the Cross.
 This knowledge awakens and grows an attitude of trust in us, which expresses itself in fulfilling God’s will contained in the Commandments, the word of God, duties of the state or inspiration of the Holy Spirit.
 The will of God, as St. Faustina used to say, is mercy itself, which is why she served it faithfully and prayed with the words: Should You take me in my youth, be blessed; should You let me live to a ripe old age, be blessed.
 Should You give me health and strength, be blessed; should You confine me to a bed of pain for my whole life, be blessed.
 Should you give only failures and disappointments in life, be blessed.
 Should You allow my purest intentions to be condemned, be blessed.
 Should You enlighten my mind, be blessed.
 Should You leave me in darkness and all kinds of torments, be blessed.
 From this moment on, I live in the deepest peace, because the Lord himself is carrying me in the hollow of His hand.
 He, Lord of unfathomable mercy, knows that I desire Him alone in all things, always and everywhere (Diary, 1264).
 Doing the will of God is not only an expression of trust in Him, but also a release from fear, pride and selfishness, that brings peace and joy to the heart, so that we can more fully live in the freedom as God’s children and to participate in the life and mission of Jesus.
 It is the shortest way to union with God in love.

 Good Friday is the only day in the year when there is no Holy Mass, as the most perfect sacrifice was made by Jesus Himself at the Cross.
 Jesus told St. Faustina in one of the many revelations associated with His Passion: On the cross, the fountain of My mercy was opened wide by the lance for all souls – no one have I excluded!
 (Diary, 1182).
-On Good Friday, the 3:00 pm prayer, recited at the moment of the agony of Jesus on the Cross (Hour of Mercy) the is celebrated in a particularly solemn manner at the Shrine of Divine Mercy and followed by the start of the novena before the Feast of Mercy (transmission available at: www.faustyna.pl and www.milosierdzie.pl).
+On Good Friday, the 3:00 pm prayer, recited at the moment of the agony of Jesus on the Cross (Hour of Mercy) the is celebrated in a particularly solemn manner at the Shrine of Divine Mercy and followed by the start of the novena before the Feast of Mercy (transmission available at: www.saint-faustina.org).
 After the novena, at approx. 3:30 pm, the Way of the Cross will be celebrated.
 The Good Friday Liturgy of the Passion will begin in the Basilica at 6:00 pm.
 After Adoration of the Cross and Holy Communion, an Eucharistic procession will set off to the Holy Sepulcher, which is traditionally arranged in the convents’ Chapel of the Passion.
-There will be a continual adoration of Jesus in the Blessed Sacrament.
+There will be a continual adoration of Jesus in the Blessed Sacrament, which begins the Lenten Lamentations.
 On Good Friday, strict fasting and abstinence from all meat is required.
-Live broadcast: www.milosierdzie.pl.

 Holy Thursday is the day when we give thanks to merciful God for the gift of priesthood and the Eucharist.
 Jesus allowed me to enter the Cenacle, wrote St. Faustina about her mystical experience, and I was a witness to what happened there.
 However, I was most deeply moved when, before the Consecration, Jesus raised His eyes to heaven and entered into a mysterious conversation with His Father.
 It is only in eternity that we shall really understand that moment.
 His eyes were like two flames; His face was radiant, white as snow; His whole personage full of majesty, His soul full of longing.
 At the moment of Consecration, love rested satiated – the sacrifice fully consummated.
 Now only the external ceremony of death will be carried out – external destruction; the essence [of it] is in the Cenacle (Diary, 684).

-At the Shrine of Divine Mercy in Krakow-Łagiewniki, on Holy Thursday (April 1) at 10:00 the Holy Chrism Mass will be presided by archbishop Marek Jędraszewski.
+At the Shrine of Divine Mercy in Krakow-Łagiewniki, on Holy Thursday (April 14) at 10:00 the Holy Chrism Mass will be presided by archbishop Marek Jędraszewski.
 Oils for the exercise of the Holy Sacraments will be consecrated.
+Priests from throughout the archdiocese will concelebrate the Eucharist with the Cardinal.
+They will be accompanied by youth and the Liturgical Service of the Altar.
 About 6:00 pm, Mass of the Lord’s Supper will be presided by Bishop John Hare, the honorary curator of the Shrine.
 The Holy Thursday liturgy will be completed by the procession of the Blessed Sacrament to the Altar of Repose, which traditionally arranged in the convent chapel of the miracle-famous image of Merciful Jesus and the tomb of St. Faustina.
 Adoration of Jesus in Repose will last all night.
-Live broadcast: www.milosierdzie.pl, www.saint-faustina.org.